NannyML/nannyml/docs/examples/green_taxi.rst

 ===============================

 Univariate drift detection allows us to perform a more granular investigation.
-This time we will look at each feature individually and compare the reference and analysis periods in search for drift in any relevant feature.
+This time we will look at each feature individually and compare the reference and monitored periods in search for drift in any relevant feature.

 .. nbimport::
     :path: ./example_notebooks/Examples Green Taxi.ipynb